Mattlk13/flycheck/doc/developer/developing.rst

 ``make`` or the compiler for your favorite language, Flycheck takes care of it for you, collects the errors and displays them right there in the buffer.

-How Flycheck does it is rather straightforward.
+How Flycheck works is rather straightforward.
 Whenever a syntax check is started (see :ref:`flycheck-syntax-checks`), the following happens:

 1. First, Flycheck runs the external program as an asynchronous process using ``start-process``.
-While this process runs, Flycheck accumulates its output.
+While this process runs, Flycheck simply accumulates its output.
-   See :infonode:`(elisp)Asynchronous Processes` for more information on running processes from inside Emacs.
 2. When the process exits, Flycheck parses its output in order to collect the errors.
 The raw output is turned into a list of ``flycheck-error`` objects containing, among others, the filename, line, column, message and severity of